loopwerk/loopwerk.io/content/articles/2020-06-29-book-review-practical-combine.md

-# Book review: Practical Combine
+---
-- tags: review, iOS
+tags: review, iOS
-- review: Practical Combine
+review: Practical Combine
-- rating: 4.5
+rating: 4.5

-It's almost exactly 10 years since I wrote my last book review.
+summary: It's almost exactly 10 years since I wrote my last book review.
 Time flies!
 Also, it makes me realize that the way I've been learning has changed dramatically.
 I am much more guided by autocomplete and documentation within Xcode, and in-depth articles and videos about one particular topic, instead of reading books.
 ---

+# Book review: Practical Combine
 **Practical Combine: an introduction to Combine with real examples**
 *Donny Wals*